 The White Capped Robin Chat is heard over and over on the grass above the lake – part of the exhaustion is from the paradox of repetition, which invokes the gap beween live life and the present recording, and thereby the linked history and prospect of an extinction event

 it is a tiring place at the edge of this event

-you can imagine the free flock as a draft of that piece: each weaver bird nest will have a microphone and each microphone will stream independently in real time, capable of reconstruction anywhere a set of amplifiers is available with 1000 channels. the piece will be called 1000 weavers, and the reference to D&G will be explicit: we are not interested in "a weaver bird", much less "the weaver bird"; "some weaver birds" is what we are *really* *interested* *in* ; here: 1000
+you can imagine the free flock as a draft of that piece: each weaver bird nest will have a microphone and each microphone will stream independently in real time, capable of reconstruction anywhere a set of amplifiers is available with 1000 channels. the piece will be called 1000 weavers, and the reference to D&G will be explicit: you are not interested in "a weaver bird", much less "the weaver bird"; "some weaver birds" is what you are *really* *interested* *in* ; here: 1000

 Who is ignorant of the fact that wolves travel in packs?
 1000 Ps p31

-I was free on Friday.
+thinking back: I was free on Friday.
 Why?
 Because 50 years ago I was freed.
 We freed ourselves.
 Now, if anything we are either *doubly* free or, in some sense, our freedom has degraded, over time.
 Who knows how many people were aware of the freedom they were entering into in 1961?
 Communications, in some ways, were not so good.
 [In other ways, of course, they were better]

 And now that is not the answer.
 If anything the opposite is the answer: because in another way, we are here for the related and opposite purpose: to flock together: